holochain/holochain-nixpkgs/README.md

 ### Using a custom Holochain Version

-If the pre-packaged versions do not satisfy your use-case, you can specify a custom revision of holochain to use.
+If the pre-built versions do not satisfy your use-case, you can specify a custom revision of holochain to use.
 Here is an example `default.nix`:

 ```nix
 let